ParzivalHack/BatchMaster/README.md

 # BatchMaster
-BatchMaster, the tool that sysadmins doesn't want you to have!
+BatchMaster, the tool that helpdesk support doesn't want you to have!